3820: Preservation

 Upon withdrawal, 3820 was placed in the custody of the New South Wales Rail Transport Museum and based at Enfield Locomotive Depot operating excursion trains including a journey to Melbourne with 3801, and the Last Run which it triple headed with 3203 and 3526 to Tarana on 21 April 1973 before the Public Transport Commission banned main line steam operation.

 3820 was steamed on 1 January 1975, to act as a standby for 3801, which was used to haul fundraising trains for Cyclone Tracy survivors.
 In June 1975, it hauled 4001 and 2419 to Thirlmere when the New South Wales Rail Transport Museum relocated.
 It was then withdrawn.
 In 1980 it was hauled to Central station for display at an event commemorating 125 years of rail operations in New South Wales.

 3820 is painted black with red lining whereas 3801 and 3830 wear a green livery.
 3820 is considered to be of historic significance as the only remaining 38 class locomotive that remains in the same condition it was in at time of withdrawal and as such retains a significant amount of evidence for research purposes.

+In May 2025, it was hauled to Chullora to have asbestos removed ahead of a cosmetic restoration.